 IMMEDIATE PRICING DATA

-Besides the asking price right in front you (instead of buried in the listing somewhere), you will also have all the other pertinent pricing data easily available when searching for homes online in Inland Empire.
+Besides the asking price right in front you (instead of buried in the listing somewhere), you will also have all the other pertinent pricing data easily available when searching for homes online in Riverside.
 You will, then, be able to determine your offer fairly accurately.
 You can do some easy appraisal research on your own by comparing the online listing to those for comparable homes in the immediate area.

 A real estate agent can definitely be an asset and an ally in your search for a home.
 She can even help you avoid making an enormously costly mistake.
 Still, involving someone else in the process means added effort, time, and inconvenience.
 When searching for homes online yourself, you cut out the middleman and don’t have to go through all the inherent communication hassles because you can deal directly with the buyer.